Mel-NLY/Extremely-Simple-Chess-AI/README.md

 ## Common Chess Jargon
 Jargon | Definition | Example
 ------ | ---------- | -------
 [Chess Standard Algebraic Notation (SAN)](http://cfajohnson.com/chess/SAN/) | A system for recording chess moves.
-Moves are represented by the name of the piece and the square to which it is being moved. | Nf3, Qb7, Bb5
+Moves are represented by the name of the piece and the square to which it is being moved.
+Black side (Lowercase), White side (Uppercase).
+Except pawns (No initial is used) | Nf3, Qb7, Bb5
+[Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) | Piece placement (From white POV) / w or b (Active colour) / Castling availability / En passant / Halfmove clock / Fullmove number | rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 10
+Transposition | Encountering the same positions again and again but from different sequences of moves | -

 ## References
 Title | Link